-You can also consider what to bring them as a souvenir for your trips, Gifts from your Hawaiian vacation don’t have to be expensive or extravagant – just a little something to say you were thinking of them during your vacation that they will love.
+You can also consider what to bring as a souvenir for your trips.
+Gifts from your Hawaiian vacation don’t have to be expensive or extravagant – just a little something to say you were thinking of them during your vacation that they will love.

 If there is any island that is more suited to a trip without kids, it would be one of the smaller islands like Kauai or Lanai.
 This is because they offer less family entertainment, so the kids might be in danger of getting bored.

 However, they do offer top-of-the-line events and activities for adults – whether they are paid or free.
 If you’d like to get more in touch with nature or explore the history of the islands, then Hawaii’s oldest island, Kauai, is a great place to go without the kids.